Container Gardening: 5 Tips for Growing Tomatoes

 Tomatoes are heavy feeders, meaning they need a steady supply of nutrients for the best yields.
 So get them off to a good start by adding a slow-release fertilizer, like Osmocote, to your gardening container when you plant.

 After planting, you’ll need to replace those nutrients routinely, typically after five or six weeks.
 First, the tomato plants will consume them.
-And second, some nutrients will drain from the container with excess water.
+And second, some nutrients will leach from the container due to excess water.

-A good rule of thumb for fertilizing tomato planters in containers is doing it a little more often versus a lot less often.
+A good rule of thumb for fertilizing tomato plants in containers is to do it a little more often rather than a lot less frequently.
 That helps to retain a constant nutrient supply.

 Selecting a Fertilizer

-For the most part, a balanced fertilizer with equal amounts of nitrogen, phosphorous, and potassium will do the trick.
+For the most part, a balanced fertilizer with equal amounts of nitrogen, phosphorus, and potassium will do the trick.
 For example, a standard 7-7-7 mixture works well for almost any plant.

 You can determine whether you’re over-fertilizing if your plants produce more leaves than fruits.
 Conversely, you’re likely under-feeding if the foliage turns yellow.

 With fruit plants, phosphorus is essential.
-It encourages flowering, which increases the yield and ripening of the fruits.
-Consequently, consider using a fertilizer with added phosphorous (the middle number).
-For example, bone is an excellent organic source of phosphorous with an analysis of 4-12-0.
+It encourages flowering, increasing fruit yield, and ripening.
+Consequently, consider using a fertilizer with added phosphorus (the middle number).
+For example, bone is an excellent organic source of phosphorus with an analysis of 4-12-0.

 Avoid nitrogen-based fertilizers as they’ll produce abundant leaves but have little impact on fruit production.